What are the Top Vancouver Attractions?

 Capilano Suspension Bridge Park is one of Vancouver's most-visited attractions.
 Capilano's roots date back to 1889 when a footbridge made of hemp rope and cedar planks was strung across the Capilano River to enable the original owner of the land to access his cabin on the other side.
 After that owner's death, the hemp rope bridge over the canyon was replaced by a wire cable bridge.
 That bridge was completely rebuilt in 1956 with the cables being encased in concrete at either end.
 Today, Capilano Suspension Bridge Park is much more than just a bridge.
 Plan to spend between 2 and 3 hours here.
 Experience the Cliffwalk and the Treetops Adventure.
 The park also features a store and dining facilities.

 The Park also runs a free shuttle to and from Canada Place and their location.
-Check their website for information.
+Check the shuttle schedule on their website for information.

 Grouse Mountain